 Because of concerns for interference with the present wireless medical telemetry systems, and the introduction of the WMTS, CDRH has issued a public health advisory to hospital administrators, risk managers, directors of biomedical/clinical engineering, and nursing home directors.
 In general, CDRH encourages manufacturers and users of medical telemetry devices to move to the new spectrum because of its protections against interference from other intentional transmitters and because frequency coordination will be provided.

 CDRH believes that the appropriate use of the WMTS will significantly reduce the risk of EMI with vital medical telemetry signals.
 The FDA is committed to working with device manufacturers and users to facilitate migration to the WMTS frequencies in a least burdensome manner.
 Devices utilizing alternative technologies or RF frequencies may be acceptable, provided the device's safety and effectiveness is addressed in terms of immunity to EMI from licensed primary users of RF spectrum in which these devices operate.
-The Office of Device Evaluation has developed a guidance document to assist wireless medical telemetry manufacturers in meeting any FDA regulatory requirements that may apply to devices that utilize a new WMTS.
+The Office of Device Evaluation has developed a guidance document (withdrawn as of March 8, 2018) to assist wireless medical telemetry manufacturers in meeting any FDA regulatory requirements that may apply to devices that utilize a new WMTS.
 Manufacturers of wireless medical telemetry utilizing existing technology, such as those operating in the TV or PLMRS bands, should consider conducting a risk assessment to determine the likelihood that their existing, installed telemetry equipment is at risk from other in-band RF sources.
 In the meantime, FDA will continue to inform wireless medical device manufacturers of any significant developments regarding EMI and wireless medical telemetry.

 Users of wireless medical telemetry devices should assess the potential vulnerability of their own equipment to EMI as a result of changes in the use of the RF spectrum presently used by medical telemetry devices.
 Because of the protection afforded by the WMTS, users are encouraged to consider using medical telemetry devices that are capable of transmitting and receiving in the new WMTS bands.
 Although the AHA recommended t hat the use of the present secondary frequencies be maintained for an extended period of time, starting two years from the effective date of the final rules on WMTS, the FCC will not approve new medical telemetry equipment that operates in the TV or PLMRS bands.
 There is no cutoff on the sale or use of equipment approved before that date to operate in the TV and PLMRS bands.
 However, the FCC will begin accepting high-power land mobile user applications for the 450-460 MHz band January 29, 2001, and high-power user applications for the 460-470 MHz band within three years.
 At the same time, TV broadcasters are under FCC mandated deadlines to begin testing and transmitting in their allocated DTV channel.
 These actions will continue to increase the risk of interference to medical telemetry systems operating in the TV and PLMRS bands.
 For these reasons, the FDA and the FCC strongly encourage medical telemetry users to migrate out of the TV and PLMRS bands and into the WMTS as soon as reasonable, and cooperate fully with the designated Frequency Coordinator to minimize potential EMI with medical telemetry devices.